technomile/Heroku-WordPress/wp-content/plugins/sendgrid-email-delivery-simplified/readme.txt

 1. Go to Admin Panel, section Plugins and activate the SendGrid plugin.
 If you want to send emails through SMTP you need to install also the 'Swift Mailer' plugin.
 2. After activation "Settings" link will appear.
-3. Go to settings page and provide your SendGrid credentials.
+3. Go to settings page and provide your SendGrid credentials by choosing the authentication method which default is Api Key.
 On this page you can set also the default "Name", "Sending Address" and "Reply Address".
+4. If you want to use your username and password for authentication, switch to Username&Password authentication method.
-4. If you provide valid credentials, a form which can be used to send test emails will appear.
+5. If you provide valid credentials, a form which can be used to send test emails will appear.
 Here you can test the plugin sending some emails.
-5. Header provided in the send test email form.
+6. Header provided in the send test email form.
-6. If you click in the right corner from the top of the page on the "Help" button, a popup window with more information will appear.
+7. If you click in the right corner from the top of the page on the "Help" button, a popup window with more information will appear.
-7. Select the time interval for which you want to see SendGrid statistics and charts.
+8. Select the time interval for which you want to see SendGrid statistics and charts.
+9. Now you are able to configure port number when using SMTP method.
+10. You are able to configure what template to use for sending emails.
+11. You are able to configure categories for which you would like to see your stats.
+12. You can use substitutions for emails.

 == Changelog ==

+= 1.7.6 =
+* Updated validation for email addresses in the headers field of the send test email form
+* Add ability to have and individual email sent to each recipient by setting x-smtpapi-to in headers = 1.7.5 =
+* Fixed an issue with the reset password email from Wordpress
+* Updated validation for email addresses
+* Fixed an issue where some errors were not displayed on the settings page
+* Add substitutions functionality
+= 1.7.4 =
+* Fixed some failing requests during API Key checks
+* Fixed an error that appeared on fresh installs regarding invalid port setting = 1.7.3 =
+* Add global config for content-type
+* Validate send_method and port set in config file
+* Be able to define categories for which you would like to see your stats = 1.7.2 =
+* Check your credentials after updating, you might need to reenter your credentials
+* Fixed mcrypt library depencency issue
+= 1.7.1 =
+* BREAKING CHANGE: Don't make update if you don't have mcrypt php library enabled
+* Fixed a timeout issue from version 1.7.0
+= 1.7.0 =
+* BREAKING CHANGE : wp_mail() now returns only true/false to mirror the return values of the original wp_mail().
+If you have written something custom in your function.php that depends on the old behavior of the wp_mail() you should check your code to make sure it will still work right with boolean as return value instead of array
+* BREAKING CHANGE: Don't make update if you don't have mcrypt php library enabled
+* Added the possibility of setting the api key or username/password empty
+* Added the possibility of selecting the authentication method
+* Removed dependency on cURL, now all API requests are made through Wordpress
+* Sending mail via SMTP now supports API keys
+* Security improvements
+* Refactored old code
+= 1.6.9 =
+* Add categories in headers, add errror message on statistics page if API key is not having permissions = 1.6.8 =
+* Update api_key validation
+= 1.6.7 =
+* Ability to use email templates, fix category statistics, display sender test form if we only have sending errors = 1.6.6 =
+* Remove $plugin variable to avoid conflict with other plugins = 1.6.5 =
+* Add configurable port number for SMTP method, Specify full path for sendgrid php library, Fix special characters and new lines issues
+= 1.6.4 =
+* Add support for toName in API method, Add required Text Domain = 1.6.3 =
+* Update Smtp class name to avoid conflicts
+= 1.6.2 =
+* Add Api Keys for authentication, use the last version of Sendgrid library: https://github.com/sendgrid/sendgrid-php/releases/tag/v3.2.0
+= 1.6.1 =
+* Add unique arguments
+= 1.6 =
+* Fix setTo method in SMTP option, update documentation, add link to SendGrid portal = 1.5.4 =
+* Updated the plugin to use the last version of Sendgrid library: https://github.com/sendgrid/sendgrid-php/releases/tag/v3.0.0
+= 1.5.3 =
+* Fix attachments issue
+= 1.5.2 =
+* Fix urlencoded username issue
 = 1.5.1 =
 * Fix wp_remote issue
 = 1.5.0 =